The Basketball Podcast: EP87 Adam Caporn on Australian Player Development

-The Basketball Australia Centre of Excellence program is designed to prioritise individual development with a focus on ultimately winning senior international medals.
+The Basketball Australia Centre of Excellence program is designed to prioritize individual development with a focus on ultimately winning senior international medals.
 Notable alumni include Andrew Bogut, Patty Mills, Joe Ingles, Matthew Dellavedova, Aaron Baynes and others.

 Caporn is also an assistant coach with the Australian Boomers national team.
 He has also been head coach of the U19 Australian team and an assistant for the World University Games.